binkapS/photo_gallery_pro/README.md

 // Initialize the plugin
 final photoGallery = PhotoGalleryPro();

-// Request permissions if needed if (!await photoGallery.hasPermission()) {
+// Request permissions if needed (not required on Linux) if (!await photoGallery.hasPermission()) {
   final granted = await photoGallery.requestPermission();
   if (!granted) return;